jacqueqa/petStore/README.md

 | 3- As a Customer I want to choose a pet and buy it |[Scenario - 3](https://github.com/jacqueqa/petStore/issues/11) | 2|
 | 4- As a Customer I want to manage and cancel my order| [Scenario - 4](https://github.com/jacqueqa/petStore/issues/14) | 2 |

-**Each issue contains one or more test cases that were needed to cover the scenarios.**

 Github Project and the following issues were created to help streamline manual testing, as well as serve as a guide for test automation.
 Some of the preconditions described there, were only necessary for manual tests.
 Automated tests are capable fulfilling those preconditions in a self contained way.